 Alongside audio mastering, I also provide lathe cut vinyl, with no minimum order, anything from one copy upwards.
 I cut on a highly modified VR T560, removing all original electronics, creating my own, customised signal path for a faithful recreation of your audio including a custom EQ curve made specifically for my cutter head.
 All cuts are made on a Technics SP10 MKII platter for total stability and zero wow & flutter.

-You can choose between black, transparent or custom vinyl, with options for printed labels, inserts and sleeves.
+We cut on the highest grade transparent discs with options for printed labels, inserts and sleeves.
 I also offer a free 1 minute test cut for new customers, you simply pay for the shipping.

 When cutting records, I require audio mastered in a suitable way to cut to disc.
 This can be done here at Pressure or other studios providing the masters are optimised for vinyl.
 Feel free to contact us with any questions regarding premastering for vinyl.